Showing posts with label Fairy tale. Show all posts

 There are two possible sources from which Thomas Browne may have been informed about tightrope-walking elephants.
 As an antiquarian and a keen numismatist he may have seen ancient Roman coins which appear to depict tight-rope walking elephants, but alas, such coins are in fact of elephants treading upon serpents, with the attendant symbolism of such an act, and not tight-rope walking at all.

-A far more reliable source for tight-rope walking elephants occurs in the historian Suetonius' Lives of the Caesars who records that it was the Roman emperor Galba (3 BCE - 69 CE) who introduced the spectacular novelty of tight-rope walking elephants at the festival of Floralia [3].
+A far more reliable source for tight-rope walking elephants occurs in Suetonius' Lives of the Caesars.
+The ancient historian records that it was the Roman emperor Galba (3 BCE - 69 CE) who introduced the spectacular novelty of tight-rope walking elephants at the festival of Floralia [3].
 Perhaps Browne, who owned a copy of Suetonius' Lives of the Caesars read of tight-rope walking elephants there.
 However, what can be of little doubt is that Browne, who candidly confesses in Religio Medici that-

 'I can look a whole day with delight upon a handsome Picture though it be but of an Horse'.
 [4]